 Parking decks experience a lot of wear and traffic over the course of a year.
 Depending on location, weather also plays a large role in the aging of a parking deck.
 It’s crucial that the various components of a parking deck, such as the structure, deck, coatings, ramps, stairways and foundations be inspected yearly to ensure small problems do not lead to full-scale restoration projects.

-Sometimes, performing regular inspections and adhering to a maintenance plan fall by the wayside, especially if funds are being allocated to other projects.
+Sometimes, performing regular roofing and waterproofing inspections and adhering to a maintenance plan fall by the wayside, especially if funds are being allocated to other projects.
 However, if inspections and maintenance are not conducted, and deleterious conditions are not addressed, severe deterioration that could lead to structural failure might result.

 Over time, water infiltration within a parking deck will cause serious issues.
 Typically, steel as part of a structure or reinforcement within the concrete of a parking deck, is not meant to come in direct contact with water.
 When this occurs, rust and deterioration of the steel manifests in staining and spalled concrete.
 Staining is usually the first indicator of water infiltration.
 If staining is observed, a professional should be contacted as soon as possible to determine the source(s) and to implement a repair plan.
 The presence of spalling usually indicates that a water infiltration issue has been present for some time and that the steel deterioration is more severe.
 Again, a professional should be retained as soon as possible.
 Probes, concrete cores or radar surveys may be required to identify all issues and determine the level of deterioration.
 If no action is taken to remediate the problem, or to diagnose the source(s) of water infiltration, the deterioration will obviously worsen.